 Receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables are included within current assets unless their maturities are longer than 12 months from the balance sheet date, in which case they are classified as non-current assets.
+Loans and receivables are included within current assets unless their maturities are longer than 12 months from the balance sheet date, in which case they are classified as non-current assets

-Receivables comprise dometic and foreign accounts receivables and other receivables.
+Receivables comprise domestic and foreign trade receivables and other receivables.

-Accounts receivables are stated at their nominal value, i.e. invoiced amounts less discounts approved and net of allowance for impairment of receivables deemed irrecoverable based on the individual recoverability assessment.
-Imapirmen allowances are made for the receivables for which there is objective evidence of impairment, i.e. for those assessed by the management as uncollectable in full.
-Impairmen allowances are recorded under expenses within the income statement after the assessment
+Trade receivables are stated at their nominal value, i.e. invoiced amounts less discounts approved and net of allowance for impairment of receivables deemed irrecoverable based on the individual recoverability assessment.
+Impairment allowances are made for the receivables for which there is objective evidence of impairment, i.e. for those assessed by the management as uncollectable in full.
+Impairment allowances are recorded under expenses within the income statement of the period in which the assessment was made.